venkatavaradhanv/databricks/POWER.md

 >    - One choice to skip — the user will edit `mcp.json` themselves
 > 4. **Never copy credentials between configurations without explicit user approval.** Silent reuse is not acceptable, even when the credentials appear identical or compatible.
 > 5. **Present the choices neutrally.** Do not label any option as "recommended", "quickest", or "easiest" — credential reuse is the user's decision on its merits, not the agent's recommendation.
+> 6. **Always present all four options in A → B → C → D order**, even when no credentials are detected for a given option.
+Do **not** skip an option because detection found nothing for it — instead, show it with the "no credentials found, here's how to set up" path.
+Skipping options (e.g., showing only B/C/D, or A/C/D) makes the list look broken and confuses the user.
+The list must always read A, B, C, D — never B, C, D or A, B, D.
 >
 > Example of an acceptable summary the agent shows the user:
 > ```